GabrielDiodato/P7---Highway-Driving/README.md

 opted for this technique, as most articles were about using the spline technique in the tutorial from David and Aaron.
 But the paper from Werling and Kammel on [Optimal Trajectory Generation For Dynamic Street Scenarios in a Frenet Frame](http://video.udacity-data.com.s3.amazonaws.com/topher/2017/July/595fd482_werling-optimal-trajectory-generation-for-dynamic-street-scenarios-in-a-frenet-frame/werling-optimal-trajectory-generation-for-dynamic-street-scenarios-in-a-frenet-frame.pdf) really helped improve my intuition on how to use this topic.
-I particularly enjoyed and felt inspired by Mithi's [articles](https://medium.com/@mithi/reflections-on-designing-a-virtual-highway-path-planner-part-2-3-392bc6cf11e7) on this project, as well as posts by other students.
 Lastly, I am grateful to all the team at Udacity at their partners at Daimler to have put together such a great content and challenging project!